exercism/csharp/exercises/practice/bob/.approaches/introduction.md

 ## Other approaches

+Besides the aforementioned, idiomatic approaches, you could also approach the exercise as follows:

+### Other approach: answer array

-- An array can be defined that contains Bob’s answers, and each condition is given a score.
+An array can be defined that contains Bob’s answers, and each condition is given a score.
 The correct answer is selected from the array by using the score as the array index.
 For more information, check the [Answer array approach][approach-answer-array].